This page contains affiliate links. Please read our disclosure for more info.

 The stunningly designed terrace feels like a fancy treehouse with trees growing up through the wooden floor.
 We lounged on the sofas and took in the view of the infinity pool, dry riverbed, and waterhole beyond (where animals can often be spotted).
 We knew we’d found somewhere special.

-Klaserie Sands River Camp is one of the newer safari lodges in the Greater Kruger area, open for only 18 months.
+Klaserie Sands River Camp (now Tulela) is one of the newer safari lodges in the Greater Kruger area, open for only 18 months.
 Owners Lee-Ann and Louis were initially hired to refurbish the property after a massive flood destroyed it, but they fell in love with the beauty and wildness of the Klaserie Reserve and stayed to open the lodge.
 They’ve created a unique place—a luxurious yet intimate safari lodge with just four rooms and up to eight guests that feels like you’re staying with friends in their very stylish villa.

 The camp is deep in the bush and the wildlife viewing is superb—both from camp and out on game drives with the knowledgeable guides.
 Our very first viewing on our first evening drive was watching two male lions from a few metres away—an experience we’ll always remember.